 My father used those most frequent ‘key words’, along with photos and other memorabilia, to make a scrapbook of all that was most important in my world.
 I was 3 years old.
 I can still recall making the book with my father, as well as the feel of each page as we turned it.
 I remember sitting on his lap, and the comfort of looking at the book over and over again.
 I remember too the joy and sense of achievement I felt in recognising the words that accompanied the pictures.

-I have now used that same method of making a scrapbook, to introduce my own two daughters, as well as my six grandchildren, to reading, before they first encountered the printed page.
-Carefully collating words important to them, and repeating them, along with the early ‘key words’, which were then made into their own first, personal reader.
-We linked the children’s names with those of their friends, pets, favourite toys etc. and with what have been proven to be the most used words in the English language….a powerful first book full of happy talking points and memories.
+I have now used that same method of making a scrapbook, to introduce my own two daughters and six grandchildren to reading, before they first encountered the printed page.
+We carefully collated words that were important to them, and repeated them, along with the early ‘key words’, which were then made into their own first, personal reader.
+We linked their names with those of their friends, pets, favourite toys, etc., and with what have been proven to be the most used words in the English language, to become a powerful first book full of happy talking points and memories.